Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Introduction

 \subsection{Studentization with hidden bias}

 Rather than taking a stance on which null hypothesis should be preferred, this work focuses primarily on the ramifications of the debate for the interpretations ascribed to sensitivity analyses.
-We have in mind a practitioner who recognizes the need for conducting a sensitivity analysis when treatment assignment is beyond their control, but who would ideally like the analysis to attest to the robustness of their findings in the presence of heterogeneous effects, thereby assuaging the potential fears of critics in their field.
-We specialize our treatment to the case of paired observational studies, and to inference conducted using the treated-minus-control difference in means as the test statistic.
-This amounts to a choice of the permutational $t$-statistic for conducting a sensitivity analysis in the model of \citet[][\S 4.2]{obs} when assuming constant effects, which is reviewed in \S\S \ref{sec:model} and \ref{sec:add}.
+We have in mind a practitioner who recognizes the need for conducting a sensitivity analysis when treatment assignment is beyond their control but who would ideally like the analysis to attest to the robustness of their findings in the presence of heterogeneous effects, thereby assuaging the potential fears of critics in their field.
+We specialize our exposition to the case of paired observational studies, and to inference conducted using the treated-minus-control difference-in-means as the test statistic.
+The procedure for conducting a sensitivity analysis using this test statistic and assuming constant effects within the model of \citet{ros87} is reviewed in \S\ref{sec:review}.